davidiles/Interim_Goals_Framework/README.md

 construct two projection curves that represent alternative future pathways populations could take:

-1.  population declines continue at the same average rate as in the past, or
+1.  population declines continue at the same mean annual rate as in the past, or

-2.  populations achieve a specified positive population growth at a specified point in the future, where the curve is chosen to represent a plausible and achievable trajectory towards recovery.
+2.  populations achieve a specified target population growth at a specified point in the future, resulting in a “recovery curve”

 As new monitoring data is collected in the future, progress towards recovery can be measured by compared the observed population trajectory